thewca/wca-regulations/wca-guidelines_2012.md

 ## Article H: Multiple Blindfolded Solving

 - H1b1) [ADDITION] The judge may allow the competitor to continue the attempt unofficially, but the attempt must be interrupted and finished first, in full accordance with the Regulations.
-- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, finishes with a time of 59:57, and has two time penalties, the final recorded time is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
+- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, finishes with a time of 59:57, and has two time penalties, the result is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
-- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, finishes with a time of 59:57, and has two time penalties, the final recorded time is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
+- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, finishes with a time of 59:57, and has two time penalties, the result is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).